 Cultural aspects of knife-giving

 According to superstition, a knife presented as a gift will sever the friendship between the giver and the recipient.
-The only way around this unfortunate outcome is to attach a penny (or a coin of symbolic value) to the knife.
+The only way around this is to attach a penny (or a coin of symbolic value) to the knife.

 The coin must be promptly removed and returned to the giver as a form of symbolic payment.
-This transaction prevents the relationship from being cut and, because the knife was instantly “purchased,” releases the giver from any negativities that might have otherwise resulted from its use.
+This transaction prevents the relationship from cutting.
+The knife is seen as instantly “purchased,” which releases the giver from any negativities that might have otherwise resulted from its use.[/vc_column_text]

 It’s especially bad luck to give a knife as a wedding gift because, according to folklore, it could cut the marriage ties.
 For similar reasons, a pocketknife should be handed to someone only if it’s secured.
 Otherwise, it’s believe that it may cause an argument.
 If there’s been a death in the family, superstition insists that knives should be carefully handled and used only when needed.

 If consider buying a knife for your loved one or a friend but this superstition makes you hesitant, try this: Keep a knife in a jar of water by the front and back doors of a home.
 This is believed to ward off evil spirits.
 Apparently, they’re afraid of their reflections in the water and on the knife’s surface.